latolukasz/beeorm-doc/docs/guide/validated_registry.md

 ## Getting local cache pools

-To get list of registered local cache pools use `GetLocalCachePools()` method:
+To retrieve a list of registered local cache pools, you can use the GetLocalCachePools() method:

 <code-group>
 <code-block title="code">